-Students majoring in dairy manufacturing should elect Physics 61, 5 cr., Chemistry 20 or 120, 5 cr., Agricultural Chemistry 1 and 2, 5 cr., and Dairy Industry 1, 3 cr., in the sophomore year.
+Students majoring in dairy manufacturing should elect Physics 61, 5 cr..
+Chemistry 20 or 120, 5 cr., Agricultural Chemistry 1 and 2, 5 cr., and Dairy Industry 1, 3 cr., in the sophomore year.
 Agr.
 Chem.
 121, Dairy chemistry, 5 cr., and Agr.
 Bact.
-121, Dairy bacteriology, 3 cr., should be taken in the junior year; and Dairy Industry 103, 105, and 108, 3 cr. each, Dairy Industry 104, 4 cr. and Dairy Industry 123, 2 cr. should be taken in the senior year as a minimum.
+121, Dairy bacteriology, 3 cr., should be taken in the junior year; and Dairy Industry 103, 105 and 108, 3 cr. each, Dairy Industry 104, 4 cr. and Dairy Industry 123, 2 cr. should be taken in the senior year as a minimum.

-Dairy Industry is intimately connected with the Departments of Animal Husbandry, Agricultural Bacteriology, and Agricultural Chemistry, and with marketing given in the Department of Agricultural Economics.
+Dairy Industry is intimately connected with the Departments of Animal Husbandry.
+Agricultural Bacteriology, and Agricultural Chemistry, and with marketing given in the Department of Agricultural Economics.
 Students preparing for dairy manufacturing should consider courses in these departments when selecting electives related to the major.

 - 1. INTRODUCTION TO DAIRVING.
 II; 3 cr.
 A general survey course designed to give the student an understanding of the relationship of dairy manufacturing to general farm problems.
 Emphasis is given to methods of quality control, judging, and elementary analysis of dairy products.
 Lab. fee \$4.50.
 Mr. Jackson, Mr. Thomsen. - 100.
 THESIS.
 Yr; 2 cr.
 Lab. fee \$2.25 per lab. cr.
-Staff. - DAIRY PRACTICE.
-Yr; 1-4 cr.
-One credit for each 48 hours of work.
-Lab. fee \$2.25 per lab. cr.
-Mr. Jackson. - 103.
+Staff. - 103.
 CREAMERY OPERATION AND MANAGEMENT.
 I; 3 cr.
 The theory and practice of cream separation, the pasteurization and handling of dairy products under commercial conditions, composition and flavor control of butter, and the management and operation of creameries.
 Lab. fee \$4.50.
 Mr. Jackson, Mr. Thomsen. - 104.
 CHEESE FACTORY OPERATION AND MANAGEMENT.
 II; 4 cr.
 A combined lecture and laboratory course to study the manufacture of cheese.
 Several types of cheese are made by the students in the laboratory to acquaint them with commercial practices and to illustrate the importance of certain physical, chemical, and biological factors which influence curd-making and cheese-ripening.
 Lab. fee \$4.50.
 Mr. Price. - 105.
 MARKET MILK.
 I; 3 cr.
 The production and commercial handling, processing, and distribution of market milk and related products.
 Quality factors and defects in these products.
 Milk ordinances and board of health regulations.
 Lab. fee \$4.50.
 Mr. Sommer.

-- 106. ICE CREAM AND CONDENSED MILK PRODUCTS.
-II; 3 cr.
+- 106. ICE CREAM AND CONDENCED MILK PRODUCTS II; 3 cr.
 The theory and practice of ice cream making.
 The manufacture of milk powder, malted milk, condensed milk, and evaporated milk.
 Quality factors and defects in these products.
 Offered in 1934-35 and in alternate years.
 Lab. fee \$4.50.
 Mr. Sommer. - 108.
 DAIRY MECHANICS.
 II; 3 cr.
 Dairy plant construction, heating, ventilation, sewage disposal, refrigeration, installation, testing, and operation of dairy machinery.
 A two day field trip to well known dairy plant is usually included in the course.
 Lab. fee \$2.25.
 Mr. Thomsen. - 123.
 SEMINARY.
 Yr; 1 cr.
 For advanced and graduate students.
 Mr. Sommer and staff. - 124.
 PHYSICAL CHEMISTRY OF DAIRY PRODUCTS.
 II; 3 cr.
 Physical chemistry of dairy products, laboratory exercises on hydrogen ion concentration, oxidation-reduction potentials, surface tension, absorption, viscosity and plasticity, isoelectric point of proteins, colloidal properties of milk constituents.
 Offered 1933-34 and in alternate years.
 Lab. fee \$4.50.
-Mr. Sommer. - 180.
-ADVANCED DAIRY MANUFACTURING PROBLEMS.
+Mr. Sommer. - ADVANCED DAIRY MANUFACTURING PROBLEMS.
 Yr; 1-3 cr.
 Problems relating to dairy manufacturing.
+Open to seniors or by special permission.
 Lab. fee \$2.25 per lab. cr.
-Staff. - 200.
-RESEARCH.
-Yr; cr.
+Staff. - RESEARCH.
+Yr; \cr.
 Experimental study of problems in dairy manufacturing.
 Lab. fee \$2.25 per lab. cr.
 Staff.